namtoki/English/unsorted.md

 - [ ] [probability] `I feel like (O)`:                        `I feel like` an idiot.
 - [ ] [probability] `There's a high       chance of (O)`:     `There's a high chance of` a domino effect.
 - [ ] [probability] `There's a low/little chance of (O)`:     `There's a low chance of` rain tonight.
-- `How do you pronounce this word?`:
-- `How do you spell this word?`:
 - `What's the word for it?`:
 - `What's it called?`:
 - `What's better?`: